Thank you for this wonderful example of Yoga in action!

 With all my blessings and love,

-a Siddha Yogi from China in Gurudev Siddha Peeth, Ganeshpuri, India
+China in Gurudev Siddha Peeth, Ganeshpuri, India

 My husband and I were in our cottage in the Atma Nidhi building in Shree Muktananda Ashram around 7:15 p.m. on Monday evening.
 It was dark and the power was out.
 Suddenly, there was a very loud noise and it felt like the whole house was shaking.
 We realized that something had fallen.
 We were really scared.
 We checked the house thoroughly on the inside and we couldn’t see anything.
 Then we took the flashlight and went outside.
 The wind was howling and it was raining.
 We saw that a tree had fallen on the roof.
 We decided to go to the manager's office in Atma Nidhi to inform the Shree Muktananda Ashram manager of what had happened.
 After we informed the manager, the evening namasankirtana